 The homeless and hard-to-employ need access to health care and housing.
 But health care and housing alone are not sufficient for them to escape extreme poverty and long-term dependence.
 Research and real-world experience prove that it takes more.
 The homeless and hard-to-employ also must have marketable work skills and a personal support system in order to re-enter the workforce and begin their climb toward economic independence.

-Saffron Strand’s annual Homeless Workforce Conferences train participants to “retool” the homeless and those at risk of homelessness so they can re-enter the workforce for the long term.
-Our unique annual Conferences educate professionals, community leaders, and other stakeholders on the latest research, best practices, and examples of outstanding programs across the nation which use employment-focused approaches to reduce homelessness and poverty.
+Saffron Strand’s Homeless Workforce Conferences train participants to “retool” the homeless and those at risk of homelessness so they can re-enter the workforce for the long term.
+Our unique Conferences educate professionals, community leaders, and other stakeholders on the latest research, best practices, and examples of outstanding programs across the nation which use employment-focused approaches to reduce homelessness and poverty.